Elihu Rubin

 203-432-4641

-Rubin is the author of Insuring the City: The Prudential Center and the Postwar Urban Landscape (Yale University Press, 2012), which has been awarded the Kenneth T. Jackson Prize from the Urban History Association as well as the Lewis Mumford Award from the Society of American City & Regional Planning History.
+Rubin is the author of Insuring the City: The Prudential Center and the Postwar Urban Landscape (Yale University Press, 2012) which received Best Book awards from the Urban History Association and the Society for American City and Regional Planning History (SACRPH).
+His current book project, under contract with Princeton University Press, is called Ghost Town: The Urban History of an American Icon

 “Catch My Drift?
 Situationist Dérive and Urban Pedagogy,” Radical History Review, Fall 2012 (114): 175-190.